AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/create-feed.md

 >[!CONTEXTUALHELP]
 >id="cja_datafeed_lookback_date_range"
 >title="Lookback date range"
->abstract="Controls how far back Customer Journey Analytics looks when processing each delivery.<p>The frequency window (hour or day) determines which events are included in the data feed, while the **lookback date range** provides the needed historical context to correctly classify those events.</p><p>Segment qualification, dimension persistence, session calculation, and derived field transformations can all affect the events that are included.</p><p>A longer lookback improves accuracy; a shorter lookback improves performance.</p>"
+>abstract="Controls how far back Customer Journey Analytics looks when processing each delivery.<p>The frequency window (hour or day) determines which events are included in the data feed, while the **lookback date range** provides the needed historical context to classify those events correctly.</p><p>Segment qualification, dimension persistence, session calculation, and derived field transformations can all affect the events that are included.</p><p>A longer lookback improves accuracy; a shorter lookback improves performance.</p>"

 <!-- markdownlint-enable MD034 -->

 The lookback date range controls how far back Customer Journey Analytics looks when processing each data feed delivery.

-Events must still have timestamps that fall within the frequency window (hour or day) to be included in the delivery, but the data that falls within the **lookback date range** provides the needed historical context to correctly classify those events.
+Events must still have timestamps that fall within the frequency window (hour or day) to be included in the delivery, but the data that falls within the **lookback date range** provides the needed historical context to classify those events correctly.

 When configuring this option, consider the following important concepts:

 * A longer lookback date range typically results in more accurate data; a shorter range results in better delivery performance.
 * The lookback date range, together with the frequency window, function similarly to the Analysis Workspace reporting date range.
 However, there are [key differences](/help/components/exports/cja-data-feeds/df-comparison-workspace.md#differences).
-These differences can result in data descrepancies between Workspace reports and data feed deliveries.
+These differences can result in data discrepancies between Workspace reports and data feed deliveries.

-Segment qualificatoin, session calculation, dimension persistence, and derived field transformations are each considered when processing data within the lookback date range:
+Segment qualification, session calculation, dimension persistence, and derived field transformations are each considered when processing data within the lookback date range:

 ### Segment qualification